remla25-team18/operation/docs/extension.md

 If our deployment were to be used in production, one of the challenges it would face is the lack of adaptive scaling and resilience mechanisms.
 We identify this challenge as a critical release-engineering related shortcoming in our current setup.

 There are two notable effects of the shortcoming.
 First, resource utilization is inefficient since pods maintain a fixed replica count irrespective of the actual load.
-This results in unnecessary computational expenses during periods of low or no traffic.
+This results in unnecessary computational expenses during periods of low or no traffic, and possible overload during the peak hours.
 Second, the system's resilience suffers because without appropriate mechanisms, a failing model service can cause cascading failures that negatively impact the web app and overall system performance.
 Such instability and inefficient resource allocation compromise both user experience and cost-effectiveness, especially under fluctuating demand.
 This issue is closely related to the deployment and release engineering practices, as it affects how the system scales and maintains stability in production environments.

 ## Proposed Extension